codefornola/nolabase/docs/docs/clients/jupyter.md

 ## Requirements

+We recommend going through the instructions to install [JupyterLab](https://jupyter.org/install.html).
 The one thing you'll need that doesn't come out of the box is a postgres client.
 We recommend [psycopg2](https://pypi.org/project/psycopg2/).
+You can install this with `pip` or whatever package manager you are using.

-Some other optional libraries you may want to consider:
+Some optional libraries you may want to consider installing:

 * [Pandas](https://pandas.pydata.org/)
   * For easy plotting and combining data.